danaderp/danaderp/_pages/about.md

 My fields of interest lie in complexity science, neuroevolution, causal reinforcement learning, and interpretable machine learning for the study and automation of software engineer processes.

+On a personal level, I was born in Bogota (Colombia).
+My first language is Spanish.
+However, I learnt English and German for professional purpuses.
+My hobbies include biking, kayaking, hiking, and (rarely) video games.
+I also enjoy reading sci-fi literature.
+My favorite author is Isaac Asimov.
+Because of my colombian heritage, I am fond of coffee in all its preparation ways.

 `code: ML`